Guide to Disney California Adventure with Toddlers and Little Kids

 Radiator Springs Racers ride at Disneyland California Adventure.

 Radiator Springs Racers is one of the park’s most popular rides, and for good reason – it’s really great fun and the styling is superb!
-You sit in a Lightening McQueen style race car and whip around a track in a race, just like in the film.
+You sit in a Lightning McQueen style race car and whip around a track in a race, just like in the film.
 And the pre-race parts of the ride are fun too, taking you to Luigi’s Casa Della Tires or Ramone’s House of Body Art to get a makeover before the race.

 The race is pretty fast and our 5-year old was scared in one part where it almost feels like you’re jumping over a hill – but he also loved it and rode it again.
 You have to be 102cm to ride so small toddlers won’t be able to (plus they might find it too fast).